-Next, let us discuss the two assumptions on which the main results of sections \ref{s2} rest.
-The first has direct physical motivation: We assume that the Bondi news --the time derivative of the waveform-- decays sufficiently rapidly so that the total flux of supermomentum across $\scrip$ is well defined.
+Next, recall that the mathematical GR literature generally assumes that $\sigma^{\circ}$ can be freely specified on $\scrip$.
+On the other hand we found that it is subject to an infinite number of constraints stemming from the balance laws.
+How did this come about?
+The constraints arose because (i) we are considering gravitational waves emitted in CBCs, rather than source-free solutions; and, (ii) we assumed that the CBCs become stationary in a weak sense both in the distant past and future, in the respective asymptotic rest frames.
+Let us therefore reexamine the boundary conditions we imposed in the limits $u \to \pm \infty$ in Sect.~\ref{s2.3.1}.
+The first has direct physical motivation: We assume that the Bondi news ---the time derivative of the waveform--- decays sufficiently rapidly so that the total flux of supermomentum across $\scrip$ is well defined.
 (This is also the necessary and sufficient condition for the flux of Bondi angular momentum across $\scrip$ to be finite.
-The condition is satisfied in, e.g., the analysis of non-linear stability of Minkowski space given in \cite{dcsk}.)
-This condition guarantees that the system becomes asymptotically stationary in the weak sense that time derivatives of the components $\4z,\, \3z$ and $\2z$ of the asymptotic Weyl curvature go to zero in any Bondi frame as $u\to \pm\infty$.
-(If these conditions hold in one Bondi frame, they hold in all.)
+The condition is satisfied in, e.g., the analysis of non-linear stability of Minkowski space given, e.g., in \cite{dcsk}.)
+This condition guarantees that the system becomes asymptotically stationary in the weak sense that time derivatives of the components $\4z,\, \3z$ and $\2z$ of the asymptotic Weyl curvature go to zero in any Bondi frame as $u\to \pm\infty$ (if these conditions hold in one Bondi frame, they hold in all).